openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

 ![LazyForEach-Change-MultiData](./figures/LazyForEach-Change-MultiData.gif)

-In the second example, values are directly changed in the array without using **splice()** method.
+In the second example, values are directly changed in the array without using **splice()**.
 Result of **operations** is directly obtained by comparing the original array with the new array.
 ```ts
 class BasicDataSource implements IDataSource {
   private listeners: DataChangeListener[] = [];